-It isn’t all about food though!
 Our shop keepers want to pass the time of day with you and there is an eclectic mix of independent shops selling anything from vinyl to vintage.
-Meet world renowned authors at The 2015 Independent Book Shop of the year or why not book onto a delicious cookery course at probably the best kitchen shop in the county.
+There is an independent totally modern and award winning book shop which often hosts talks by authors from around the globe or, if you are a budding Masterchef, check out the equally interesting cook shop that stocks everything from a tea spoon to a full size pizza oven.
 Quirky antique shops and galleries seem to be opening every few weeks and fashion shops are independents.

 Oswestry town is said to be named after king and saint Oswald and St Oswald’s Church is a centre piece of the town.
-A walk through the churchyard (watch out for the squirrels!) will bring you to The Oswestry Visitor and Exhibition Centre, the original Oswestry School building and one of the oldest independent schools in the country.
+A walk through the churchyard (watch out for the squirrels!) will bring you to The Oswestry Visitor and Exhibition Centre(known to locals as the Heritage Centre), the original Oswestry School building and one of the oldest independent schools in the country.
 The Town TIC is here and the centre enjoys an ever changing programme of exhibitions by local artists.

 Oswald, king and martyr, died a grisly death at the great battle at Maserfield.
 A holy well is said to have sprung where a great bird dropped his arm and a short stroll will take you to this now tranquil spot of Oswald’s Well.